chuanqisun/htmaa-2025/src/posts/week-14/index.md

 ## Post-processing

 Jiaming showed me how to cut the metal with the MetalFab laser cutter.
-It was the same process we practiced in [Machine Cutting Week](../week-02/index.md).
+It was the same process we practiced in [Machine Cutting Week](../week-02/index.md) except for the more powerful laser.

 ![Cutting metal with laser](./media/laser-cut-metal.mp4) **The violent process of cutting metal with laser**